mmenozzi/mmenozzi.github.io/_posts/2016-01-22-php-web-development-with-docker.md

 tags:     [devops, docker]
 ---

 As web developer I always have to deal with the fact that every project has its own dependencies and requirements.
 At application level a good dependency management tool does the job (as PHP developer I love [Composer](https://getcomposer.org/)) but a web project has not only application dependencies, there are also system/infrastructure requirements.
 On the production or test environment we can setup project's specific dependencies because these environments are often dedicated to that project but this may not be true for local development environment.
-This is especially the case for me because I have to deal with many different projects.
+This is especially true for me because I have to deal with many different projects.

 Anyway, until few days ago, I always developed my applications with the classic [LAMP stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) running directly on my local (and phisical) machine.
 In the past I tried [Vagrant](https://www.vagrantup.com/) but then I always come back to my local machine.
 Why?
 Because I always wanted to use my host’s IDE to edit project source files but run applications inside a virtual machine and keep source files on the host machine it’s not as easy as it seems.
 One of the most commonly used approach is to have the project’s directory on the host system mounted inside the virtual machine.
 This is, for example, the standard approach for Vagrant which mounts current working directory of the host in `/vagrant` path of the virtual machine.
 I always found that this approach has performance issues because the mounted file system is very slow even with an NFS mount.
 This is especially true for PHP which does much filesystem access for class loading.
 Besides this a virtual machine for each projects requires much disk space.
 So, as I said, I always come back to my local machine.